Table of contents

-- The Sensor Dot, Sensor Patch, and Docking Station are only intended to be used by the User as instructed by the Trained Operator and the User cannot configure any component of the Byteflies Kit.
+- All components of the Byteflies Kit are only intended to be used by the User as instructed by the Trained Operator and the User cannot configure any component of the Byteflies Kit.

 - The data recorded by a Sensor Dot can only be used to asses heart, brain, muscle, or motion-related diseases when reviewed by a properly trained healthcare professional (e.g. a cardiologist, pulmonologist, neurologist, physiologist …).

-- Sensor Dots interface with the human body via Sensor Patches.
-Sensor Patches for monitoring of biopotential (ExG) signals are compatible with certain commercial ExG electrodes.
-These are not supplied as part of the Byteflies Kit.
+- Sensor Dots interface with the human body via Cradles.
+Cradles for monitoring of biopotential (ExG) signals are compatible with certain commercial ExG electrodes, such as but not limited to Byteflies ExG Adhesives.
+These commercial electrodes are not supplied as part of the Byteflies Kit.
 The use of any skin adhesives may cause mild skin irritation, such as redness, itching, or contact dermatitis in some Users.
 Consult the manufacturer of the ExG electrodes for more information.

-Do not use any component of the Byteflies Kit before reading these warnings, the IFU and -if applicable- a manual for the ExG electrodes or Byteflies accessories:
+Do not use any component of the Byteflies Kit before reading these warnings, the IFU and -if applicable- a manual for the ExG electrodes:

 - Do not use the Byteflies Kit if any component is damaged.